VIB-PSB/ksrates/doc/source/input_output.rst

 Output files and directory organization
 =======================================

-* ``rate_adjustment/species``: collects the output files of the substitution rate-adjustment relative to the focal species.
+* ``rate_adjustment/species`` directory collects the output files of the substitution rate-adjustment relative to the focal species.

     Figures: